Swanson Health Products: History

-In January 2016, Leland Swanson, Jr. retired and SHP was acquired by Swander Pace Capital, a private equity firm specializing in investments in growth-oriented, middle-market consumer products companies.
+In January 2016, Leland Swanson, Jr. retired and SHP was acquired by Swander Pace Capital, a private equity firm specializing in investments in growth-oriented, middle-market consumer-products companies.

 In January 2019, the company started selling products containing cannabidiol from industrial hemp, which was federally legalized in the 2018 Farm Bill.

 Products and quality control

-Swanson Health Products carries over 26,000 products, ranging from vitamins and supplements to "eco-friendly" home cleaning products.
-The company has more than 20 Swanson-branded lines that cover the full spectrum of natural health products, as well as some OTC drugs and organic foods.
-Since 2001, SHP has voluntarily participated in independent third-party Good Manufacturing Practices (GMP) audits to maintain high-quality finished products.
-SHP regularly submits its dietary supplements to ConsumerLab.com testing for a thorough, third-party review of product safety and efficacy.
-Consumer lab has tested only 25 of Swanson's 26,000+ supplements as of 9/8/2016.
-In yearly surveys of over 10,000 supplement users, Swanson Health Products was voted America's #1 rated catalog/Internet brand based on customer satisfaction (2012, 2014, 2015) and #1 rated catalog/Internet merchant (2011, 2013, 2014, 2015).
+Swanson Health Products carries more than 26,000 products, ranging from vitamins and supplements to "eco-friendly" home cleaning products.
+The company has more than 20 Swanson-branded lines that cover natural health products as well as some over-the-counter drugs and organic foods.
+Since 2001, SHP has participated in independent third-party Good Manufacturing Practices (GMP) audits to maintain high-quality finished products.
+SHP submits its dietary supplements to ConsumerLab.com testing for third-party reviews of safety and efficacy.
+ConsumerLab.com tested only 25 of Swanson's 26,000+ supplements as of 9/8/2016.